NTPriest/TheNetLab/Security-Hardening/DHCP snooping/README.md

 It also builds a **DHCP Snooping Binding Table**, which acts as a database to verify if a device is allowed to send specific queries.
 If the traffic doesn't match the table/records, the IOS device simply drops it."

+The more important fact is, that it helps prevent MiTM and more, like:
+- DHCP spoofing,
+- DHCP attack starvation,
+- DHCP poisoning

 To understand the mechanism, we need to remember what messages the DHCP server and client send. we will wignore typical words like [DHCP<something>]